 Using very sharp shears or scissors, carefully cut the leather on the traced line.
 Cutting the corners can be tricky but you can use a hole puncher to punch holes.
 This way, the corner is perfectly c-shaped when you cut through the holes.

 After you are finished grooving, dampen the grooves and use your picking wheel to mark the proper spacing for your stitches.
 Some people like to use 5, 6 or 7 stitches per inch.
-After you are done marking, there should be strong impressions on where the stitch holes need to be punched.
+After you are done marking, make sure you can see where the stitch holes need to be punched.

-Now that you can see the markings, take out your mallet and stitching awl.
+Take out your mallet and stitching awl.
 This part of the process needs precision and care.
 You have to make sure that the awl stays straight while you punch the holes or else it will not be spaced the same on the opposite side of your material.
-You can also wax the awl so that it will be easier for you to remove once it goes through the leather.
+Waxing the awl would make it easier to remove afterwards.

 Now you are ready for the stitching.
 To measure the length of the waxed thread you need, measure the area you need to stitch and multiply by 6.
 You will have a lot of thread left over but that’s better than running short.
 Thread your needle on each end so that you have two needles, one for each hand.